FrankMS3/Emotion-Recognition/README.md

 This project aims to develop a machine learning model that can accurately classify human emotions based on facial expressions.
 Additionally, a second model has also been trained, for recognising if an image is a human face or not, for potential use in conjunction with the initial emotion recognition model.

-Languages used: Python (Jupyter Notebook) - TensorFlow and Scikit-learn
+Languages used: Python (Jupyter Notebook) - using TensorFlow and Scikit-learn

 <img src="images/emotion_ML.jpg"/>